-The silver-studded blue butterfly, Plebejus argus, is nationally rare and a conservation priority UK species (Asher et al. 2001; Fox et al. 2006).
-It is noted as vulnerable on the new Red List of British butterflies using IUCN criteria (Fox et al. 2011).
-Its populations in Dorset and Hampshire are most often associated with wet or humid heath (Thomas and Webb 1984; Ravenscroft and Warren 1996; Asher et al. 2001), but also on dry heath after a fire or cut (Thomas and Webb 1984).
+The silver-studded blue butterfly, Plebejus argus, is a conservation priority UK species (Asher et al. 2001; Fox et al. 2006) that is noted as vulnerable on the Red List of British butterflies using IUCN criteria (Fox et al. 2011).
+It is at the northern edge of its global distribution range in the UK and is most often associated with heathland habitats although it also occurs on acid grasslands (Hodgson et al. 2015).
+Its populations in Dorset and Hampshire, UK, are most often associated with wet or humid heath (Thomas and Webb 1984; Ravenscroft and Warren 1996; Asher et al. 2001), but also on dry heath after a fire or cut (Thomas and Webb 1984).
 On lowland heath elsewhere across its UK range P. argus is associated with dry heath, such as in Suffolk (Ravenscroft 1990) and West Sussex (Crane 1995), and both dry and humid heath in Devon (Read 1985; Thomas et al. 1999).
 P. argus is one of the relatively few obligate myrmecophilous lycaenids in Europe (Seymour et al. 2003), whereby its populations are strongly linked to ants.
 The butterfly can also be described as an oligo-symbiont as only two species of ant (Lasius niger and L. alienus) are used in its lifecycle (Dennis 2010).
 The distributions of P. argus life stages are all associated with the distribution of L. niger or L. alienus.
 On heathland P. argus are always found next to or very near the nests of these ants (Jordano et al. 1992; Seymour et al. 2003).
+Research based on GPS tracking of P. argus indicates that they fly slowly in winding circles round favourable sites while flying quickly across unfavourable sites (Fernández et al., 2016)

 Today, much European heathland has been lost to other land uses, and effective conservation of remaining fragments requires defoliation management to prevent successional change to woodland (Rose et al. 2000).
 Current management techniques to halt succession on heathland include the use of domestic grazers to graze patches or whole areas of habitat (Bacon 1998; Lake et al. 2001; Offer et al. 2003), but burning (Barker et al. 2004), and cutting (Britton et al. 2000) are also used.
 Large herbivores have always played an important role in maintaining open landscapes through grazing, treading, dunging and urination (van Wieren 1995; Newton et al., 2009) and it is known that deer can exert cascading effects by indirectly modifying the composition and physical structure of habitats (Fuller 2001; Stewart 2001).
-There is also the potential for wild grazers to be utilised such as rabbits Oryctolagus cuniculus (Bullock and Pakeman 1996) and most particularly red deer Cervus elaphus (Clarke et al. 1995; Hester and Bailie 1998; Hester et al. 1999;

-Palmer and Hester 2000; Hodder et al. 2005).
+There is also the potential for wild grazers to be utilised such as rabbits Oryctolagus cuniculus (Bullock and Pakeman 1996) and most particularly red deer Cervus elaphus (Clarke et al. 1995; Hester and Bailie 1998; Hester et al. 1999; Palmer and Hester 2000; Hodder et al. 2005).
 Currently there is little information on the potential positive and negative roles of invasive sika deer C. nippon on heathlands and on the extent to whether sika deer can create favourable habitat for other plant and animal communities.